 New platform helps drive the Isle of Man Aircraft Registry's business forward

-PDMS successfully delivered the first phase of the new administration system in October 2014, replacing the Registry’s legacy systems which involved developing a complete back office system with full data integration.
+PDMS successfully delivered the first phase of the new administration system in October 2014, replacing the Registry’s legacy systems with a complete back office system with full data migration.